vmittal26/ReactBurgerBuilder/README.md

-This is the boiler plate configured to bootstrap react application using webpack v4, It also includes color customisation of bootstrap v4 , refer sass folder for more details
+This is the boiler plate configured to bootstrap react application using webpack v4, It also includes color customisation of bootstrap v4 , refer src/sass folder for more details